benbranyon/featheredquill/wp-content/plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

-=== Easy Accept Payments for PayPal ===
+=== Easy Accept Payments via PayPal ===
 Contributors: Tips and Tricks HQ, Ruhul Amin, mbrsolution Donate link: https://www.tipsandtricks-hq.com
-Tags: Paypal payment, Accept payment for services or product, PayPal donation, wordpress paypal, paypal for wordpress, paypal plugin for wordpress, paypal integration, paypal, buy now, payment, currency, Requires at least: 5.5
+Tags: PayPal, PayPal payment, WordPress PayPal, PayPal donation, Accept payment for services or product Requires at least: 5.5
-Tested up to: 6.1
+Tested up to: 6.5
-Stable tag: 4.9.10
+Stable tag: 5.0.5
 License: GPLv2 or later

 Easy to use Wordpress plugin to accept PayPal payments for a service or product or donation in one click